openstack-archive/infra-manual/doc/source/creators.rst

-However, if you are creating an entirely new OpenStack project team (i.e., adding a new top-level entry into ``reference/projects.yaml``), you should reverse the dependency direction (the repository creation change should depend on the governance change because the TC needs to approve the new project team application first).
+However, if you are creating an entirely new OpenStack project team (i.e., adding a new top-level entry into ``reference/projects.yaml``), you should reverse the dependency direction (the project creation change should depend on the governance change because the TC needs to approve the new project team application first).